AlexWendland/public-note/programming/Function conventions.md

 ### Functions shouldn't be too nested

 If your code goes into 3 levels of nesting - that seems like it is doing too much.
-[Here](https://www.youtube.com/watch?v=CFRhGnuXG-4&ab_channel=CodeAesthetic) is a nice video about how to not nest your code - There are 2 main methods to get around it.
+[Here](https://www.youtube.com/watch?v=CFRhGnuXG-4&ab_channel=CodeAesthetic) is a nice video about how to list[str]not nest your code - There are 2 main methods to get around it.

 #### Extractions
 Pulling code out into their own functions.